-Most applicants will still qualify for immediate issue life insurance coverage, but someone with a significant preexisting medical condition might not be eligible for a policy without a waiting period, i.e. a graded benefit or modified benefit policy.
+Most applicants will still qualify for immediate issue life insurance coverage, but someone with a significant preexisting medical condition might not be eligible for a policy without a waiting period, and will need to consider either graded benefit or modified benefit policy.

 Different insurance companies have different standards as to what types of medical conditions they will accept with an immediate issue life insurance coverage policy.

-In general, applicants with a terminal illness, cancer, Alzheimer’s Disease, or who have had a recent heart attack, heart surgery, or stroke will not be able to obtain a policy that does not include a graded death benefit, i.e. 2-3 year waiting period for full death benefit payout due to natural causes.
+In general, applicants with a terminal illness, cancer, Alzheimer’s Disease, or who have had a recent heart attack, heart surgery, or stroke will not be able to obtain a no waiting period burial insurance policy, but will be able to qualify for a graded death benefit burial insurance policy, requiring a 2-3 year waiting period for full death benefit payout due to natural causes.

 As an alternative, some graded benefit policies have waiting periods but pay out a certain percentage of the policy proceeds (rather than a premium refund like with a regular policy that has a waiting period) if the insured dies while the waiting period is in effect.

 For example, a graded benefit burial insurance policy might pay out 30% of the death benefit during the first year, 60% during the second, and then the full coverage amount kicks in once the policy has been in place for two years.

 “Graded Benefit or Graded Coverage” policies, as they are called, can be a good way for individuals who can’t qualify for a no-waiting-period policy to obtain at least some coverage right away.

 Too many seniors simply conclude that they are ineligible for life insurance based on their age or health history.